szabgab/Perl-Maven/docs/PRODUCTS.md

 Each product can be sold for a fixed price.
-There can be a discount for a single product (product_id, dicount_code, price, end date)
+There can be a discount for a single product (product_id, discount_code, price, end date)

 There can be a discount ????